steamdeck-linux/decker/readme.md

 # Decker
 ## A Package Restore Helper for the Steam Deck
+Decker is an upcoming "Package Manager" (wrapper around [Paru](https://github.com/morganamilo/paru)), that aims to restore user installed packages to the system, after a system upgrade.

+Decker will be distributed as an AppImage, allowing it to run easily, without installing any packages.

+Decker will save package files downloaded to the cache, as well as pacman database entries, to it's own folders in the home directory (~/.local/share/decker and ~/.cache/decker), as well it will also save any dependencies of an installed package that are not already installed on the device.
+Decker, when the restore command is run, then restores first the database entries of the packages, then installs them once more, from the cached package file.

+## Decker Early Testing Bash Script
 ### !!This program has had little testing.
 Use only if you know what you are doing!!

 ## Usage: